learndaxa/docs/src/content/docs/wiki/shader_integration.md

 > Daxa only supports separate images and samplers, so no combined image samplers.
 This simplifies the API and allows for more consistent HLSL support.

+> Daxa uses general image layout for everyhing, the storage and sampled bindless descriptors for each image both assume general layout.
+This allows for simultaneous access of images as storage and sampled.

 ### Image Access in Glsl

 The shader access works by transforming a `daxa_ImageViewId` with or without a `daxa_SamplerId` into a Glsl `texture`, `image`, or `sampler` locally.